indisaurusrex/bank-tech-test/README.md

 A bank app where you can make deposits and withdrawals, and see a statement of the transactions with dates and running balance.

 ## My approach
+Made using Ruby and RSpec, this is a simple app which does a few minimal checks but mainly assumes the user will input valid information.
+It takes the date of the transaction with the amount, to account for transactions made before today.

 BankAccount is a class that can be accessed by the user to interact with the account including making deposits and withdrawals and asking for a statement to be printed.

 Statement has a class of its own to handle the formatting of the data ready to be printed to the console.